fruitbox12/NeuRacle/README.md

 ### What bad things won't happend on NeuRacle?

 **Low performance Validators**: The data update will happen at the "almost same time" in every validators.
 Assume we have some validator with low performance that lead to a data update "slightly different", that validator will right away deemed as "untruthful" and punished.
-This punish and reward mechanism will ensure all validator to host and ensure the Gateway in the best performance.
+This punish and reward mechanism will ensure all validator to host the Gateway at the best performance.

 **Single point of failure**: The validating system is decentralized, there is no single point of failure.